Bladder Cancer Treatment

 Measure

-Percentage of individuals receiving intravesical therapy in non-muscle invasive bladder cancer.
+Percentage of individuals receiving intravesical therapy.

 Healthy People 2030 Target